Kohze/Metavibe/README.md

 **BSSID based location authentication:**

-TLDR: The router BSSID is used as part of the treshhold encryption, thereby the user needs to know the majority of router identifiers at their location.
+TLDR: The router BSSID is used as part of the threshold encryption, thereby the user needs to know the majority of router identifiers at their location.
 The BSSIDs of all surrounding routers are used while the user submits the message/event.

 Code for creating a list of local wifi networks https://github.com/devstepbcn/react-native-android-wifi